ese-msc/c-primer/_sources/part_three/01_pointers.md

 ## Why pointers?

-In C pointers are used of necessity to achieve techniques like pass-by-reference, dynamic memory allocation etc, as well as to avoid copying large objects.
+In C, pointers are used of necessity to achieve many techniques like pass-by-reference (i.e. giving values to a function in a way that they can be modified), dynamic memory allocation etc, as well as to avoid copying large objects, both when passing them to functions, and when renaming them.

+In C++, pointers are still needed for dynamic memory and form the basis of codes which don't waste time copying memory back and forth, however, the ability to pass references make them less important when interacting with functions.

 ### Pointers and dynamic memory allocation in C